 Since we’re fortunate enough to work in the heart of one of the world’s best food cities, we wanted to take advantage of the incredible number of options for just about every cuisine imaginable.
 But New York’s respected culinary reputation is about more than just an abundance of choices.
 In theory, all of those choices could be average or subpar.
-What makes it worthwhile for our lunch crew is that when there are so many places to choose from, the chance of finding a fantastic spot is that much greater.
+What makes it worthwhile for our lunch crew is that when there are so many places to choose from, the change of finding a fantastic spot is that much greater.

 At Contently, one of our key differentiators is giving clients access to our network of over 100,000 freelance creatives who come from different countries and professional backgrounds.
 Similar to grabbing lunch on Wednesday, the sheer number of options is only half of the appeal.
 The other half is building a process that can identify the right contributors for our clients.

-Our talent team, which staffs our clients with contributors, used to spend most of the time manually sifting through thousands of portfolios of freelancers.
+Our talent team, which staffs our clients with contributors, used to spent most of the time manually sifting through thousands of portfolios of freelancers.
 Now, though, we’re using internal data collected over the last few years to improve our staffing processes so that brands can become better and more efficient publishers.

 1. Getting new clients off on the right foot

 In 2016, the Contently talent team paired 5,952 freelance contributors with our clients.
 This number looks great, but it’s also important for us to constantly track which freelancers are most active and productive.

 To figure this out, we worked with our business intelligence team to pull data on the number of stories and pitches each contributor submitted.
 Then our developers integrated this data within TalentMatch—our internal search engine that uses an algorithm to categorize contributors based on which publications they’ve already written for and how many clips they have.